 Less than ten minutes up the road, on our way to the Portal Tomb, we found Leamaneh Castle.
 We didn’t know it at the time, but according to this website, the castle is haunted.
 No ghost sightings, but we did pull over for some pictures!

 Another six minutes up the road and we saw the ruin of Carron Church out in a pasture.
 We traipsed across the pasture and wandered around the graveyard and inside the old church.
-According to the plaque inside the church, the church was build around 1200 but some modifications were done in the 1400s.
+According to the plaque inside the church, the church was built around 1200 but some modifications were done in the 1400s.
 There is some belief the priest of this church fortified it to defend against intruders.

 Did you enjoy riding along on our trip to Kilfenora, Leamaneh Castle, and Carron Church?
 Come back for Part Two: the Burren and the Portal Tomb.